Civil Engineering

 Seven of the required courses in the discipline include integral laboratories or field projects for both educational illustration and professional practice exposure.

 Careful selection of the electives specified in the curriculum can lead to a wide variety of career objectives.
 For instance, students with an interest in water resources engineering may elect advanced courses in hydrology, ecology, and chemistry; select senior professional electives in the geotechnical and water resources areas; and choose appropriate topics for senior design and senior seminar.
-Seniors, with the approval of the department head, can elect certain graduate courses.
+With the approval of the department head, seniors can elect to take certain graduate courses.

-A special feature of the major is senior design.
+All students participate in senior design, a special feature of the program.
 A group of students works with a faculty advisor to develop a significant design project selected by the group.
-All civil engineering students participate in a design project.
+Learn more

 Mission Statement